R&D&D Funding and Projects

 Details are included in MEMO/12/999: Questions and Answers on the outcome of the first call for proposals under the NER300 programme

-The successful projects include:
+The successful projects included:

-In total The European Commission awarded over €1.2 billion to 23 highly innovative renewable energy demonstration projects.
+In total, the European Commission awarded over €1.2 billion to 23 highly innovative renewable energy demonstration projects.
 The projects cover a wide range of renewable energy technologies - from bioenergy (including advanced biofuels), concentrated solar power and geothermal power to wind power, ocean energy and distributed renewable management (smart grids).
 The projects will be hosted in 16 EU Member States: Austria, Belgium, Cyprus, Finland, France, Germany, Greece, Hungary, Ireland, Italy, the Netherlands, Poland, Portugal, Spain, Sweden and the United Kingdom.
 No CCS projects were included as Member States could not confirm funding.

 This announcement follows the publication in July 2012, of interim results of the selection With the bulk of the project selection work completed, the technical document takes stock of progress and includes preliminary lists of candidate and reserve projects that could be awarded co-funding.

 In October 2012, the Commission asked Member States to confirm the projects and national co-funding.
 The Candidates for Award Decisions within the renewable energy section were detailed in SWD(2012) 224 final: NER300 - Moving towards a low carbon economy and boosting innovation, growth and employment across the EU

 In December 2013, BillerudKorsnäs announced that it would not continue to develop the Pyrogrot project.